 In those days, the area provided a social space for local residents who otherwise wouldn’t have been able to afford such luxuries as meat and alcohol in an impoverished, post-war economy.

 The atmosphere remained largely unchanged until 1999 when a fire destroyed most of the restaurants and shops in the alley.
-Fortunately, the local government decided to rebuild the area exactly as it had been, preserving the “old Japan” vibe that had come to be cherished by locals and travellers alike.
+Fortunately, the local government decided to rebuild the area exactly as it had been, preserving the ‘old Japan’ vibe that had come to be so cherished.
 To this day, a visit to Piss Alley feels like stepping back into the Shōwa era.

 Visitors are hit with the smell of barbecue smoke and charcoal the moment they step into the alley.
-Yakitori is king here, served by almost all of the restaurants in Piss Alley, while nikomi, a thick, hearty stew made of beef tendon, intestines and vegetables is a close second.
-Vegetarians are advised to eat something before arriving, as options will be limited.
+Yakitori is king here, served by almost all the restaurants, while nikomi – a thick, hearty stew made of beef tendon, intestines and vegetables – is a close second.
+(Vegetarians are advised to eat something before arriving, as options will be limited.)

-The commonly used Japanese word natsukashii translates roughly to, “This brings me back”.
-Older regulars of Piss Alley keep coming back to the area for this feeling and this is why local government continues making an effort to preserve the area’s authentic look and feel.
+The commonly used Japanese word natsukashii translates roughly to: “This brings me back.”
+Older regulars of Piss Alley keep coming back to the area for this feeling, and this is why local government continues the effort to preserve the area’s authentic look and feel.

 A favourite among thrill seekers and food critics, Asadachi (literally Morning Wood) offers some of the most intriguing dishes in Tokyo: frog sashimi, horse penis, pig testicles and grilled salamander are all on the menu at this little hole-in-the-wall.
 The restaurant’s name is a nod to the desired effect of these ‘stamina foods’, which are traditionally believed to boost sexual performance and prowess.